The multi award-winning chef-owners of Locavore

 Tell us your story – how did you get here?

-Eelke: Personally I don’t think my story is that interesting – I simply got lucky by being born in a little countryside village in the South of Holland.
+Eelke: Personally I don’t think my story is that interesting – I simply got lucky by being born in a little countryside village in the south of Holland.
 My parents really let me make my own decisions, and for some reason, I chose for my future to be in the kitchen.
 So I spent a lot of time working my ass off, starting from when I was 14 years-old.
-I got my first job in a little kitchen back home in Holland, and the rest is history…
+I got my first job in a little kitchen back home in Holland, and the rest is history involving hard work and lots of coincidences…

 What accomplishment are you most proud of?

-Ray: To have built a Locavore family and to have grown together with them, in good times and in tough times too.
+Ray: To have built the Locavore family and to have grown together with them, in good times and in tough times too.
+On a personal level, knowing that my 10 year-old son thinks that what I’m doing is pretty cool, I take that as my big accomplishment!

 What impact have you made in Bali?

-Eelke: Wow, no idea really… I hope I taught some kids how to become better cooks, and to be more responsible for their surroundings.
+Eelke: Wow, no idea really… I don’t think cooks make too much of an impact to be honest.
+I hope I taught some kids how to become better cooks, and to be more responsible for their surroundings.
 I’ve never tried to aim too big…

 What do you love most about Bali?